bnavras/bnavras/README.md

-- 👋 Hi, I’m @bnavras, computer vision engineer
+- 👋 Hi, I’m @bnavras, computer vision engineer, I teach a computer to see, from research to production
-- 👀 I’m interested in computer vision, machine learning, deep learning, sofware disign and development
+- 👀 I’m interested in Computer Vision, Machine Learning, Software Design & Development
-- 🌱 I’m currently learning c++

 <!---
 bnavras/bnavras is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.